-The student's advisory committee for the MS degree will consist of no fewer than three members of the graduate faculty, representative of the student's fields of study and research.
+The student's advisory committee for the Master of Science degree will consist of no fewer than three members of the graduate faculty, representative of the student's fields of study and research.
 The chair or the co-chair of the advisory committee must be from the student's major department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student's major department.
-The outside member for students in an interdisciplinary program must have an appointment to a department different from the chair of the student's committee.
+The outside committee.
 The chair, in consultation with the student, will select the remainder of the advisory committee.
 The student will interview each prospective committee member to determine whether he or she is willing to serve.

 Only members of the Graduate Committee Faculty located on Texas A&M University campuses may serve as chair of a student's advisory committee.
-Other members of the Graduate Committee Faculty - including those located outside the university or off-campus (if permitted by program, department, and college/school policy) - may serve as a cochair or member.
+Other members of the Graduate Committee Faculty including those located outside the university or off-campus (if permitted by program, department, and college/school policy) - may serve as a cochair or member.